jc-able/danis-discipline/docs/PRD.md

   - Six plan options with icons and titles (CUSTOM REVERSE DIETING PLAN, POST REVERSE CARB CYCLING CUT, etc.)
   - Arrow icon for each plan
   - Numbered (01-06)
-- **Newsletter Signup**:
-  - "GET ON the list" heading
-  - "SIGN UP FOR MY EMAIL LIST AND ALWAYS STAY UP TO DATE WITH MACROHABITS" text
-  - Name and email input fields
-  - "SIGN UP" button

 ### 3.5 About Me Page
 - **Header Section**: